 The islet cells were infused via catheter into the portal vein or mesenteric venous tributaries for engraftment into the liver.
 To reduce complication rates of acute portal hypertension and thrombosis in this case, an endotoxin free, low-volume (12 mL pellet), homogenous cell suspension, which was prepared through purification procedure, was infused while the patient is given intravenous heparin.
 We gave the patient 35 U/kg intravenously in addition to the 35 U/kg of Heparin with the islets; the patient therefore received a therapeutic dose of 70 U/kg of heparin.
-Portal pressures were closely monitored during infusion, as it has been recently demonstrated that the risk of thrombosis increases tenfold (1.52–15.2%) in those with portal pressure changes greater than 25 cm H2O25.
+Portal pressures were closely monitored during infusion, as it has been recently demonstrated that the risk of thrombosis increases tenfold (1.52–15.2%) in those with portal pressure changes greater than 25 cm H2O[25].
 The pre infusion portal pressure was 4.5 cm/saline and the post infusion pressure was 15 cm/saline.

 Heparin was started intra-operatively.
-Fifty IU/Kg of body weight bolus before the infusion of islet cells followed by 25,000 IU mixed with 500 of D5 ½ NS at the rate of 10 IU/Kg/hour.
+Fifty IU/Kg of body weight bolus before the infusion of islet cells followed by 25000 IU mixed with 500 mL of D5 ½ NS at the rate of 10 IU/Kg/hour.
 Postoperatively, the patient was continued on a heparin drip according to our protocol and activated thromboplastin time was maintained in the range of 50 to 60 seconds.
 At the end of three days when she started on clear liquid diet, we continued the patient on low molecular weight heparin and monitored with anti-Xa activity factors maintained between 0.6 to 1 international units/mL.
 Postoperative Doppler ultrasound of the liver was performed on day 1, 2, and 5 and once weekly for one month and biweekly for another two months.
+Specifically, the doppler studies during the first week demonstrated patency and normal flow in the portal veins, hepatic arteries and veins; the main portal vein peak velocities ranged between 25-38 cm/sec, left and right portal vein velocities ranged from 11-27 cm/sec.
 The patient was discharge home after 14 days.
 At three months the patient was off insulin with a C-peptide of 1.95 ng/mL.
 At the end of three months, the dose of low molecular weight heparin was reduced to maintain anti-Xa level between 0.3 to 0.6 international units/mL.
 Six months after the surgery, the low molecular weight heparin was discontinued after consultation with hematology.
 The patient did not develop venous thrombosis of any form during follow-up and was able to resume a normal life.

-DISCUSSION:
+DISCUSSION

 Total pancreatectomy and islet auto transplantation is being described by some as a radical procedure for patients with chronic pancreatitis though it has a clear role in the treatment of patients with chronic pancreatitis.
 Patients undergo multiple endoscopic procedures and fail to get a satisfactory outcome and all the time their narcotic requirement keeps escalating.
 This definitive procedure is feared because of surgical complications like portal vein thrombosis and also the failure of the islets to prevent diabetes.